T-arn21/Technologia_Round1a/README.md

 ## 🌐 Multilingual Support

-- EasyOCR supports multilingual text recognition.
+- EasyOCR supports multilingual text recognition(Currently the code has English and French support)
 - You can preload languages for faster OCR performance.

 ---